UniversalDependencies/docs/_sv-dep/advcl.md

 shortdef : 'adverbial clause modifier'
 ---

-An adverbial clause modifier is a clause which modifies a verb or other predicate (adjective, etc.), as a modifier not as a core complement.
-This includes things such as a temporal clause, consequence, conditional clause, purpose clause, etc. The dependent must be clausal (or else it is an [advmod]()) and the dependent is the main predicate of the clause.
+An adverbial clause modifier is a clause which modifies a verb or other predicate (adjective, etc.) as a modifier, not as a core complement.
+This includes things like temporal, conditional and purpose clauses, etc. The dependent must be clausal (or else it is an [advmod]()) and the dependent is the main predicate of the clause.

 ~~~ sdparse
 Han gör inte ett dugg hemma när han kommer hem \n He doesn't do anything around the house when he gets home